ortus-docs/commandbox-docs/usage/tab_completion.md

 ### Flags
 Tab completion will always work for flags if your command has any boolean parameters.
-Here we type -- in the delete command and we are prompted with --force and --recurse.
+Here we type `--` in the delete command and we are prompted with `--force` and `--recurse`.

 ```
 CommandBox> delete myDir --